Victoria Arlen: Early life

-Victoria Arlen was born in New Hampshire, USA, on September 26, 1994, as one of triplets; she has two brothers.
-Her father enjoys playing hockey, and her brothers grew up playing it as well.
+Arlen was born in New Hampshire, USA, to Larry and Jacqueline Arlen on September 26, 1994, as one of triplets; she has two brothers.
+Her father played hockey for the Quinnipiac Bobcats, and her brothers grew up playing it as well.

 Arlen, at the age of eleven, developed two rare conditions known as transverse myelitis and acute disseminated encephalomyelitis.
 This was an extremely rare scenario, and Victoria quickly lost the ability to speak, eat, walk, and move.
 She slipped into a vegetative state from which recovery was thought unlikely.
 Arlen spent nearly four years "locked" inside her own body, completely aware of what was going on, just unable to move or communicate.
 Doctors believed there was little hope of survival, and recovery was unlikely.

-In 2010, at age 15, after almost four years, a medication eased the seizures and Arlen began to communicate.
+In 2010, at age 15, after almost four years, a new medication eased the seizures and Arlen began to communicate.
 Arlen began re-learning how to speak, eat, and move.